 In Fall 2024, Boyce interned at CNN on Fareed Zakaria GPS, the network’s flagship foreign affairs broadcast program.
 During her time at CNN, she contributed to the show’s international impact and gained experience working in both the newsroom and control room at the height of one of the nation’s most consequential presidential elections and geopolitically tense periods in world history.

-During her undergraduate degree, in addition to gaining international security and conflict research experience, she spent six months living in Barcelona, Spain, attending Universitat Pompeu Fabra (UPF), in an immersive Spanish-language program covering international security, human rights, regional tensions, and international journalism.
+During her undergraduate degree, in addition to gaining international security and conflict research experience, she spent six months living in Barcelona, Spain, attending Universitat Pompeu Fabra (UPF), studying international security, human rights, political tensions, and international journalism.
 Boyce has also won several awards for her early news and opinion writing in high school, including being recognized by the New York Times for her writing for social change in a student competition.

 Passionate about human-centered visual storytelling, Boyce hopes to pursue on-camera broadcast and multiplatform immersive news documentary opportunities.
 She aims to do so alongside continuing her in-depth breaking news and investigative coverage of The White House, U.S. foreign policy, international security, and geopolitics via narrative written features and photojournalism.

-You can follow her work on Instagram (@gibrancarolineboyce), TikTok (@theboycecompass), and Substack.
+You can follow her work on Instagram (@gibrancarolineboyce), TikTok (@gibrancboyce), and Substack.